eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - Hash / KDF: HKDF-SHA-256 (RFC5869), SHA-256 (RFC6234)
 - MAC: HMAC-SHA-256
 - Signatures: Ed25519 (RFC8032)
 - KEM/HPKE: X25519 + HPKE base mode (RFC9180) for Verifier -> Attester secrecy in Phase 2.
-The attestation procedure identifier is used as the AAD, and the `info` parameter for key derivation is `"ECA/v1/hpke"`.
+The Exchange Identifier is used as the AAD, and the `info` parameter for key derivation is `"ECA/v1/hpke"`.
 - Nonces: Verifier freshness `vnonce` is exactly 16 bytes (encoded base64url, unpadded)

 ## Integrity Hash Beacon (IHB) {#integrity-hash-beacon-ihb}